Should I try to sneak in a winter golf trip?

 — January and February are the two slowest months of the year Myrtle Beach, and that’s part of the attraction.
 Crowds are at a minimum, allowing your group to travel with ease.

-— The last year has been a difficult one and if circumstances allow you to sneak away for a few days, enjoy the opportunity to play golf in a safe environment
+— The last couple years have been difficult ones and if circumstances allow you to sneak away for a few days, enjoy the opportunity to play golf in a safe environment